AresMUSH/aresmush.com/tutorials/config/fs3combat_npcs.md

         Firearms: 8
         Gunnery: 8

-Any skills not expressly listed will use the 'Default' value.
+Any skills not expressly listed will use the 'Default' value, so it's not necessary to exhaustively list every ability.

+If you list an attribute by itself, it is used for attribute-only rolls but will NOT affect the other skill ratings.
+For example, the following henchman config will roll 4 dice for dodging (Reflexes only), but only 8 dice for Firearms+Reflexes.

+    Henchman:
+        Default: 6
+        Firearms: 8
+        Gunnery: 8
+        Reflexes: 4

 ### wounds